 We know that the days following a prenatal diagnosis of Down syndrome can be a scary time full of many unknowns.
 We at the Up Side of Downs understand your fears and concerns.
 We are here to provide you with accurate and timely information about what Down syndrome is so you can make educated choices in the days to come.
 We would be happy to speak with you over the phone, via email or meet in person if you choose.

 USOD provides one-on-one support to families that have just received a diagnosis of Down syndrome.
 We can provide this in many different ways, and whatever is most comfortable for you.
 We have available at your request a free packet of materials and information that will give you a better understanding of what you might expect and will always answer any question you have honestly and without judgment.
 We want to support you and your choices.
-Feel free to contact our New Parent & Family Support Coordinator for assistance.

 Things to do to Start your Journey